Daoist (Taoist) Charms

 and end of the inscriptions.

-cast specimen of an old Daoist charm.
-The central
+specimen of an old Daoist charm.
+The central hole is

 The large characters at the extreme right and extreme left

-to be kept a secret, these particular magic writing
+a secret, these particular magic writing characters can

-on the left, the upper half is "magic writing" for the
+the upper half is "magic writing" for the Chinese

 character lei (雷)